uxlfoundation/oneapi-construction-kit/doc/modules/debug.md

 ## Debug Pass Instrumentations

-The Debug module contains helper pass instrumentations to facilitate the debugging of ComputeAorta at runtime using environment variables.
+The Debug module contains helper pass instrumentations to facilitate the debugging of the oneAPI Construction Kit at runtime using environment variables.

 > Debug instrumentations require both `CA_ENABLE_DEBUG_SUPPORT=ON` and
 > `CA_RUNTIME_COMPILER_ENABLED=ON` in order to enable building the